olvaffe/olv-notes/coding/rust.md

     - `io::Error::from_raw_os_error` creates an error from
       `std::io::RawOsError`, which is the os errno
   - `std::io::Result` is an alias of `std::result::Result<T, std::io::Error>`
+  - best practices
+    - our code generates `N` kinds of errors
+    - our dependencies generate `M` error types
+    - if we want to faithfully return the errors to the user, define a custom error type
+      - an enum with `N+M` vals, with the `M` vals wrapping the `M` error types
+      - impl `std::error::Error` to allow the user to handle the custom error generically
+      - impl `From<T>` to allow the user (and ourselves) to propagate from `Err(T)` to our custom error type using `?`
+      - this is a common case for libraries and `thiserror` crate is designed for the case
+    - if we don't expect users to care and we just want to log the errors somewhere, define a trait object for `std::error::Error`
+      - the trait object gives us a string representation of the error (and a bit more)
+      - this is a common case for executables and `anyhow` create is designed for the case
 - 9.3.
 To `panic!` or Not to `panic!`

 ## The Book - Chapter 10.
 Generic Types, Traits, and Lifetimes